CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 For our analysis we are looking for demographic and financial datasets in the US with a spatial resolution at the block group level.

-Firstly we can start by discovering which available geographies (or spatial resolutions) we have for demographic data in the US, by filtering the `catalog` by `country` and `category` and listing the available `geographies`.
+We can start by discovering which available geographies (or spatial resolutions) we have for demographic data in the US, by filtering the `catalog` by `country` and `category` and listing the available `geographies`.

 Let's start exploring the available categories of data for the US: